On Learning the Right Attention Point for Feature Enhancement: Discussion, Limitation, and Future Work

 \section{Discussion, Limitation, and Future Work}

-``One Attention Point is All You Need.''
-This is the key message from our work, in the context of selecting attention points to enhance point features for classical shape analysis tasks such as point cloud classification and segmentation.
-As the results in Table~\ref{tab:abla} show, more DAPs, which were learned in the same manner as in our single-DAP network, appear to degrade performance.
-We speculate that as geometries and structures vary, e.g., within the same class of shapes for classification or within the same semantic part in the context of segmentation, it is the easiest to attain {\em consistency\/} with the first DAP.
-This is less so when two DAPs are identified, and even harder with four DAPs; see Figure~\ref{fig:dap_count} for partial evidence.
-Therefore, more DAPs may ``contaminate'' the results.
-We would like to investigate and validate this phenomenon more formally in future work.
+Our paper is about learning point features, which is an essential step in most point cloud processing tasks including classification, segmentation, and more.
+Furthermore, we tackle arguably the most fundamental question in this setting, namely, how to find the neighbors of a point $P$ to best characterize its features.
+With deep learning, many works propose to learn what $P$'s neighbors are and their weights, as discussed in Section~\ref{sec:related}.
+Our work improves upon these attentional learning methods and it is motivated by two key observations: a) the learning of attention points should be task-specific; and b) one attention point may be best as it is easier to attain semantic consistency; see Figures~\ref{fig:dap_count}.
+The merit of our ideas has been validated through a comprehensive evaluation, demonstrating that our one-LAP approach outperforms the use of multiple attention points, both by previous works (e.g., PointASNL~\cite{yan2020pointasnl}, PointWeb~\cite{zhao2019pointweb}), and when they are learned under our framework.

-Currently, the learned DAP selection is {\em neither symmetric nor invertible\/} in general.
-As shown in Figure~\ref{fig:limit}, if two points $p$ and $q$ are symmetric on a shape, $DAP(p)$ and $DAP(q)$ may not be; and $p \not= DAP(DAP(p))$.
+Currently, our LAP selection is {\em neither symmetric nor invertible\/} in general.
+As shown in Figure~\ref{fig:limit}, if two points $p$ and $q$ are symmetric on a shape, $LAP(p)$ and $LAP(q)$ may not be; and $p \not= LAP(LAP(p))$.
 The figure also shows that the selection may become unstable, as one would expect from the results of a data-driven optimization.
 However, it is worth noting that in general, we find the learned offset vectors to be more stable than the final attention points, which are obtained by projecting back onto the point clouds.
 These findings suggest that we do not yet have a mathematically or semantically precise way to reason about the best attention point.
-As our current learning framework is completely data-driven, adding an inductive bias to enforce consistency would be worth exploring.
+We speculate that unless we inject additional inductive biases, e.g., to enforce consistency, into the design of our convolution, there may not be a universal interpretation, or ``geometric intuition'', to reliably predict the best LAP.
+Our current learning framework is completely data-driven, similar to all other works that learn more attention points: any geometric intuition would need to be built into the network design, not learned.